rahulshankariyer/PortolioProject/README.md

 ### 1. Project Objective

-To compare the diagnosis by 4 different hospitals of the limbs of accident victims as to whether they can be salvaged or amputated
+To compare the diagnosis by 4 different Hospitals of the Limbs of Accident Victims as to whether they can be Salvaged or Amputated.

 ### 2. Data Source